p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 message.

 Should `type_name` be `"enum1_t"`, and then `"enum_t"` should be
-described withint the `type_info` field of the message?
+described within the `type_info` field of the message?

 As of early March 2019, `p4c` does not support users defining their own `type` definitions with a serializable `enum` like `enum1_t` as the base type.
-The disadvantage with this situation is that there is no way to define a serializable `enum` type for a bit-constrained value, and also have `p4runtime_translation` annotated on a `type` with the serializable `enum` as its underlying type.
+The disadvantage with this situation is that there is no way to define a serializable `enum` type for a constrained value, and also have `p4runtime_translation` annotated on a `type` with the serializable `enum` as its underlying type.

 If `p4c` ever does support defining a `type` with a serializable `enum` as its underlying type, with an optional